Leopard Orchid (Ansellia africana) Indoor Care, Propagation and Problems with Solutions

 Light Requirements

-Leopard Orchid grows best in very bright light with some morning or late evening direct sunshine.
+Leopard Orchid grows best in very bright light with 4-6 hours of morning or late evening direct sunshine.
+Keep it away from hot direct sunshine to avoid sun scorch on the leaves.

 The normal leaf coloration in Leopard Orchid is yellowish-green.
 Dark-green leaves indicate that the orchid is not receiving enough light while yellow leaves indicate too much light.